andyatkinson/notify-me/README.md

 Testing
 =======
 Coverage of the controller actions is contained within `notify_me_test.rb`.
+Run that test with:

-Run the test cases with `ruby -rubygems notify_me_test.rb`.
+ - `ruby -rubygems notify_me_test.rb`.
 You will need to `gem install rack-test` if it is not installed already.

+An additional production environment test that includes the GA script based on the environment can be run as follows:

+ - `ruby -rubygems notify_me_test_production.rb`

 Design
 ======